moklett/elasticsearch-examples/README.md

 Elastic Search Examples
 =======================

-This repo was accompaniment to some slides I presented at a @chargify Lunch & Learn on our upcoming use of Elasticsearch and the elasticsearch-persistence gem.
+This repo was accompaniment to some slides I presented at a @chargify Lunch & Learn on our upcoming use of [elasticsearch](https://www.elastic.co/products/elasticsearch) and the [elasticsearch-persistence](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-persistence) gem.

-It demonstrates the use of the Repository model and the use of different mappings.
-I ingested all of my tweets into a local Elasticsearch instance to show some search queries in real time.
+It demonstrates the use of the [Repository pattern](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-persistence#the-repository-pattern) and the use of different mappings.
+I ingested all of [my tweets](https://twitter.com/moklett) into a local elasticsearch instance to show some search queries in real time.

 The Slides
 ----------